yanxiaodi/ImagesImporter4XamariniOS/README.md

 Xamarin.iOS uses a different way from UWP and Android to organize the resources.
 Instead of using the file name, Xamarin.iOS uses `Asset Catalogs Images Sets` to specify a Json file to indicate the file names.
 That means your file might has a different name from it in the codes.

 Ok.
-Next let us find out what happened after adding the image.
-Right click the Xamarin.iOS project and select `Open folder in File explorer`.
+Next, let us find out what happened after adding the image.
+Right-click the Xamarin.iOS project and select `Open folder in File explorer`.
 You can see there is a new folder named `Tests.xcassets`.
-Open if and you will find a folder named `myfirstimage.imageset`.
+Open it and you will find a folder named `myfirstimage.imageset`.
 Open this folder and you will find two files, one is the original image file, another is a `Content.json` file.

 ![1547164024103](assets/1547164024103.png)